IntersectMBO/plutus-apps/plutus-streaming/README.md

 This application uses folds the stream into a UTxoState as defined in plutus-chain-index-core.

+## Example 4

+This application prints (block hash, block slot, block epoch) to stdout.
+Obtaining the epoch number of a slot requires executing a local state query using `LocalNodeConnectInfo`.

 # Running the example applications

 You can run the example applications with cabal.
 Remember you need to have